centfinance/Symmetric.Assets/README.md

 ## Lists

-* `eligible.json`: assets eligible for BAL mining as per weekly proposals
+* `eligible.json`: assets eligible for CAL mining as per weekly proposals
-* `listed.json`: assets listed on balancer.exchange
+* `listed.json`: assets listed on Cent.exchange
 * `ui-not-eligible.json`: assets vetted by community members
 * `untrusted.json`: assets that are incompatible with Balancer